ScotterC/pinecone/README.md

 # Pinecone Ruby Client

-This is most of the Pinecone API functionality and fully tested.
-Please see #TODO section for the endpoints that aren't fully fleshed out yet.
-Contributions are welcome!
+This is the complete Pinecone API and fully tested.
+Bug reports and contributions are welcome!
+Also, if you're interested in being a fellow maintainer, let me know.

 ## Installation